aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 logical ID will be assigned to the deployment resource.
 This will cause CloudFormation to create a new deployment resource.

-By default, old deployments are _retained_, which means users can use the AWS API Gateway Web Console to point the stage to an old deployment.
-To disable this behavior, set the `retainDeployments` property to `false`.
+By default, old deployments are _deleted_.
+You can set `retainDeployments: true` to allow users revert the stage to an old deployment.

 [Deployment]: https://docs.aws.amazon.com/apigateway/api-reference/resource/deployment/
 [Stage]: https://docs.aws.amazon.com/apigateway/api-reference/resource/stage/